 Our libraries at Choate (4th floor) and Penfold Commons in the Extension Center are available to serve your needs.
-We offer computers and printers for student use, journal article databases for research and presentations, DVDs, online videos, program and research guides, printed books as well as eBooks.
-We participate in Interlibrary Loan and AcademicSHARE, services that allow you to use and borrow materials from other college libraries.
+We offer computers and printers for student use, journal article databases for research and presentations, DVDs, online videos, program and research guides, printed books as

 Access to nearly all of these resources is through the library's website at https://library.trocaire.edu.
-Oncampus, users need only log on to a Trocaire computer or connect to the college's WIFI network using a personal smartphone, tablet, or laptop.
+On-campus, users need only log on to a Trocaire computer or connect to the college's WIFI network using a personal smartphone, tablet, or laptop.
 From off- campus, users must log in with their network ID and password to access library resources.